lisongxu/CSCE156-Lab-Java-Cond/readme.md

 which you can run custom configurations.
 Click the Arguments tab and enter a space-delimited list of numbers under "Program Arguments" and click "Run".

-## 4. IDE Orientation

-In the next activities you'll get more familiar with using Eclipse and the convenient functionality IDEs provide.

-### 4.1 Using External Libraries

-No man is an island.
-Good code depends on selecting and (re)using standard libraries whenever possible so that you are not continually reinventing the wheel.
-This activity will familiarize you with how to import and use an external Java library.
-Java libraries are usually packaged into JAR *J*ava *AR*chive files which contain a collection of compiled class files and other resources necessary to use the library.

-1. You'll notice that there are compilation errors in the `Birthday.java` file.
-This is because this class uses other classes that are not available in the standard Java Development Kit (JDK).
-It instead uses classes from the Joda-Time library; a library of useful classes and utilities for dealing with dates, times, intervals, durations, etc.
-2. The JAR file, `joda-time-2.0.jar` has been included in the project in the `lib` folder.
-External libraries are usually kept in a hierarchy of folders like this (you can create your own folders by right-clicking the project and selecting "New" then "Folder")
-3. Right-click the JAR file and select "Build Path" then "Add to Build Path."
-The library is now included in your project and the compiler errors should go away.

-### 4.2 Cleaning Up

-Though the syntax errors should now be resolved, the code isn't pretty making it difficult to read and understand.
-Eclipse provides a built-in code formatter functionality.
-Typically if you write good code to begin with it will automatically provide consistent indentation and other stylistic features.
-It is best practice to get in the habit of writing good, clean code automatically.
-However, if you need to clean up a file in one shot you can do use the auto-formatter feature.

-* On Windows: press `control-shift-f` to reformat the code
-* On Mac: press `shift-command-f` to reformat the code

-Another issue with the code is that it is using `lower_underscore_casing` for some of its variables.
-Change the variable names to the preferred `lowerCamelCasing` convention in Java.
-You could do this manually but a neat trick that most IDEs provide is as follows.

-1. Highlight the variable name (any instance will do)
-2. Right click and select `Refactor` then `Rename`
-3. Type the new variable name and hit enter and it will automatically be changed for all instances!

-### 4.3 Editing and Running the Program

-For the variables, name, month, date, and year, enter your own information (your name and your birthday).
-Run the program and check whether the output is correct.

 ## 5. Testing and Submitting Your Lab